 Breed Rescue: There are many local breed specific rescues for both dogs and cats.
 If you have a special breed of dog or cat you can search online (example: German Shepherd rescue of Wisconsin).
 A great resource to assist you with dog, cat, and other rescues in Wisconsin is Wisconsin Dog Rescue.

 Admission Process: Because EBHS is a smaller shelter, appointments are required to surrender a pet.
 Due to space and resources, not every animal will be admitted.
 If you would like to surrender your pet to EBHS, please fill out the appropriate surrender form below.
-Once completed, it will be sent to the Shelter Operations Manager for consideration.
-The Shelter Operations Manager will reply within a week as to whether or not your pet can be admitted.
-Please keep in mind that EBHS does consider all requests for pet surrender; however, preference is first given to animals adopted from EBHS and animals from municipalities that we provide animal control services to which include: City of Brookfield, Town of Brookfield, Village of Chenequa, Elm Grove, Lannon and Nashotah.
+A staff member will reply within a week as to whether or not your pet is able to be admitted.
+Please keep in mind that EBHS does consider all requests for pet surrender; however, preference is first given to animals adopted from EBHS and animals from municipalities that we provide animal control services to which include: City of Brookfield, Town of Brookfield, Village of Chenequa, Elm Grove, and Nashotah.
 EBHS does charge a minimal surrender fee to help cover costs of medical treatment and care while your pet is at EBHS.
 Fees will be discussed if your pet is able to be admitted.

-Complete the appropriate application below; save the file to your computer, open the file and complete, save file with your last name and surrender application (example: Smith Surrender Application), and send to email@example.com, fax at 262-782-3356, or mail to 20950 Enterprise Avenue, Brookfield, WI 53045.
+Complete the appropriate application below; save the file to your computer, open the file and complete, save file with your last name and surrender application (example: Smith Surrender Application), attach a photo of your pet, and send to firstname.lastname@example.org, fax at 262-782-3356, or mail to 20950 Enterprise Avenue, Brookfield, WI 53045.